danroche10/bank-tech-test/README.md

 ## User Stories

 I used Jamboard to model the program.
-I ended having an additional Transaction class compared the initial diagram
+I ended up having an additional `Transaction` class compared with the initial diagram.

 ## Class Diagram v1